 Do you know Mary of Gluten-Free Spinner?
+(Unfortunately, this site is no longer active.)
 Well, please allow me to introduce her!
 I adopted Mary for the ever-growing, always inspiring Adopt a Gluten-Free Blogger event this month.
-Created by the lovely Sea (Book of Yum) as a way to foster community among blogs that feature gluten-free recipes, this month’s event is hosted by Lexie of Lexie’s Kitchen.
+Created by the lovely Sea (Book of Yum) as a way to foster community among blogs that feature gluten-free recipes, this month’s event is hosted by Lexie of Lexie’s Kitchen (now at Flo and Grace).
 Lexie is truly a bright light in the gluten-free, special diet community.
 Her tagline is Modified Recipes for Modified Diets™, and she does a beautiful job of that!

-Of course, there were many recipes of Mary’s I wanted to try!
-But, I have to agree with the sentiment that Maggie expressed the other day in her adoption post of Amy (Simply Sugar & Gluten-Free), I could stop writing my blog and devote all my time to making gluten-free recipes from all the other great bloggers I know.
+There were in fact, many recipes of Mary’s I wanted to try!
+But, I have to agree with the sentiment that Maggie (She Let Them Eat Cake) expressed the other day in her adoption post for this event, I could stop writing my blog and devote all my time to making gluten-free recipes from all the other great bloggers I know.
 Chocolate Financiers, Cinnamon-Crusted Banana Bread with Mini Chocolate Chips, Flourless Chocolate Cake with Raspberry Lime Salsa, and Foccacia Sandwich Bread are just a few recipes of Mary’s that beckon to me.

 Mary also joined in on Sea’s wonderful adoption event his month by adopting another favorite gluten-free blogger of mine, Kate at Gluten-Free Gobsmacked.
 Mary made Kate’s Cheesy Quinoa Crackers recipe, substituting sorghum flour for quinoa flour.
 My word, those are some beautiful crackers.
-Check them out on Mary’s lovely adoption post here.
 I also adopted Kate quite some time ago; you can see my adoption here.
 Grain-free cheese rolls and easy pizza crust anyone?

 Here are my other past adoptions in case you missed them.
-I haven’t had a bad adoption yet, to they are worth a look for sure.
+I haven’t had a bad adoption yet, so they are worth a look for sure.